Tony Rickardsson

-Tony Rickardsson (born on 17 August 1970) is a Swedish former professional motorcycle speedway rider.
-He competed in the Speedway World Championships from 1989 to 2006.
-Rickardsson is notable for winning six Speedway World Championship titles in 15 attempts.
-He most recently rode for Masarna from Avesta in the Swedish Elitserien league, Unia Tarnów in the Polish Ekstraliga and for the Ipswich Witches, Poole Pirates, King's Lynn Stars, Arena-Essex Hammers and Oxford Cheetahs in the British Elite League.
+Jan Tony Sören Rickardsson (born on 17 August 1970) is a Swedish former professional motorcycle speedway rider.
+He competed in the Speedway World Championships from 1989 to 2006 and won six Speedway World Championship titles in 15 attempts.
+He earned 43 caps for the Sweden national speedway team.
 In 2011, Rickardsson was named an FIM Legend for his motorcycling achievements.

 Career summary

 Promising talent

 Rickardsson was born in Avesta, Dalarna County, Sweden.
 In 1989 he became Swedish team champion with the now defunct Stockholm U team.
 The next year, he won the Swedish Championship, a title he's won six times since, including three times in a row from 1997 to 1999.
 That year, he also won a bronze medal at the Junior World Championships in Lviv.
 In 1991, he made his debut at the World Championship in Gothenburg, and surprised many by winning silver behind diminutive Dane Jan O. Pedersen.
 Rickardsson was lucky to actually make the 1991 World Final after having missed qualifying when he finished 10th in the Nordic Final in Denmark, but got his chance when as first reserve he replaced injured English rider Andy Smith for the World Semi-final in Germany and ended up finishing a strong 5th to qualify for the Final.

 This promising performance was followed up by two fourteenth-places at the next World Championship, before he won the last single-event World Championships in an extra play-off race against Danish triple World Champion Hans Nielsen and Australian Craig Boyce.
 In 1993 he won the Speedway World Pairs Championship with Per Jonsson and Henrik Gustafsson.
 He also won the 1992 and 1994 World Team Cup Championships as a member of the powerful Swedish teams which included 1990 World Champion Per Jonsson, Henrik Gustafsson, 1988 World Under-21 champ Peter Nahlin, Jimmy Nilsen and Mikael Karlsson.